rreyer/gify-box/src/client/README.md

 Afterwards you can persist the setting in the display settings of the user interface.

+## Taskbar
+To enable the fullscreen preview later on, set the taskbar position to the bottom of the display.
+Right click the taskbar, select "Taskbar Preferences" and change the position from Top to Bottom.
+Additionally, change the size to small (16x16).

 ## Enable Neopixel

 The GifyBox uses Neopixel stripes for the visualization of the process.